In 2024, the top 10% of earners owned roughly 66% of the total wealth in the United States, while the bottom 50% had 2.5%.

 Co-op businesses exist to benefit every member and have various structures to accomplish this.
 Some common types of co-op business models include:

-• Worker co-ops: Worker co-ops are owned by the employees of the company.
+- Worker co-ops: Worker co-ops belong to the employees of the company.
 While they receive payment for their labor like they would at a traditional company, they also own and control the company.
-While you can find worker co-ops in any industry, they are most common in the retail and service industries.
+Although you can find worker co-ops in any industry, they are most common in the retail and service industries.

-• Producer co-ops: Producer co-ops are owned by the producers who provide what the co-op sells.
+- Producer co-ops: Ownership shares in a producer co-op are held by the producers who provide what the co-op sells.
 Producers usually form co-ops to increase their production and distribution speeds or to make their products more marketable.
-The most common type of producer cooperatives are agriculture co-ops.
+The most common type of producer cooperatives is agricultural co-ops.

-• Purchasing co-ops: Purchasing co-ops are owned by several smaller enterprises that have banded together to create one business.
+- Purchasing co-ops: Purchasing co-ops are controlled by several smaller enterprises that have banded together to create one business.
 These co-ops typically form to decrease the cost of production through the power of collective bargaining.
 Consequently, purchasing co-ops are more likely to offer their customers better deals and lower prices.

 How to Get Involved in the Cooperative Movement